ibm-cloud-docs/satellite/service-dependency.md

 To find where your service can be deployed, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

 The table shows a standard cloud deployment.
-If a special deployment is used like FedRAMP or other region-bound deployment models, the data might differ from the details available in the table.
+If a special deployment is used like FedRAMP or other region-bound deployment models, the data differs from the details available in the table.
 Refer to the specific deployment that you are using for that information.
 {: note}

 ### Where are the separate control plane and data plane located, if applicable?